J-Lentz/iwgtk/README.md

 ## About
-iwgtk is a lightweight, graphical wifi management utility for Linux.
-It controls iwd, with supported functionality similar to that of iwctl.
-It is particularly useful in a system where iwd is used as a standalone network management daemon (i.e., without NetworkManager).
+iwgtk is a wireless networking GUI for Linux.
+It is a front-end for iwd, with supported functionality similar to that of iwctl.
+Features include viewing and connecting to available networks, managing known networks, provisioning new networks via WPS or Wi-Fi Easy Connect, and an indicator (tray) icon displaying connection status and signal strength.

 ![Screenshot](screenshot/iwgtk-station-mode.png)